sachinmehta07/SachinMehta_ORMandSpringMVCAssignmentSolution/README.md

 Customer Relationship Management web application,

-Developing CRUD(Create Read Update Delete) functionality in Customer Relationship Management web application Using
+CRUD(Create Read Update Delete) functionality in Customer Relationship Management web application Using These Technology

 -MVC
 -Spring
 -ORM
 -Hibernate
--DB MySql
+-DB MySqlWorkbench
+-Eclips : Java

 → The main page will display all the customers present in the database.
 → Customers will have following attributes